colin-i/edor/readme.md

 On linux distributions, <i>.AppImage</i> file from [releases](https://github.com/colin-i/edor/releases).

 ## From source
-Debian example: Install autoconf automake make libncurses-dev bc g++ ; on armv7l(alias armhf) cpu, libunwind-dev.
+Debian example: Install autoconf automake make libncurses-dev bc g++(or gcc and --disable-cpp at configure); on armv7l(alias armhf) cpu, libunwind-dev.
 There is a "headless" build file as well.
 ```sh
 autoreconf -i
 ./configure